unamaria/ih-selection/README.md

 ## Capital quiz

-Command line game in Node that quizzes on world capitals.
+Command line game in JavaScript that quizzes on world capitals.

 ## Concert network